Employer of Record

 Mercans’ Scope of Services

-Rely on Mercans to streamline your residency visa application, overseeing all essential administrative tasks, including medical examinations and biometrics.
+Rely on Mercans to streamline your residency visa application, overseeing all essential administrative tasks, including medical examinations and identity formalities.
 We are well-versed in the complex landscape of UAE immigration and will make your transition to this vibrant nation effortless.
 By choosing Mercans as your Employer of Record, you are selecting a trusted partner dedicated to securing your successful employment in the UAE.

 EOR Solutions in the United Arab Emirates (UAE)